 Lots of things can throw a kitty’s psyche out of whack: Moving, new furniture, house guests, a new baby, a new cat, etc. Give your cat some time to adjust to the new situation.
 Practice patience and, above all, don’t give up on him!
 When he’s stressed out, your cat needs you more than ever.
 If you do have a new situation, consider consulting with a behaviorist like one of our fave experts, Marilyn Krieger.
 Behaviorists can give you great insight into your particular situation and lots of ideas for how to remedy the problem.

 11. Dirty Box

-Yes, I know I said 10.
-But think of this as a bonus.
+Yes, we know we said 10.
+But think of this as a bonus and one of the easiest things you can do to keep your cat using the box.
 SCOOP THE BOX DAILY.
 Cats may avoid a dirty litter box (wouldn’t you?).

-Believe me, I know how disgusting cat pee smell is.
-And I know it can drive you crazy trying to solve your cat’s problem.
+Believe us,we know how disgusting cat pee smell is.
+And we know it can drive you crazy trying to solve your cat’s problem.
 But please don’t give up on your cat and please don’t relinquish him to a shelter.
 What do you think is going to happen to a cat in a shelter who has a pee problem?
 Right.
 You owe it to him to work through it.